Held at Bornhoffen PCYC, students have a group experience about this art form in the rainforest surrounds of Numimbah Valley.

 There were some truly memorable moments in these short films, conceived, filmed and edited and presented within 48 hours.
 The screening of the Thai Martial Arts Film ‘Ong Bak ‘, appeared to have a big influence on our film makers with martial arts sequences finding their way into many of the films in one way or another.

 Students experienced and analysed films as diverse as ‘The Shining’, ‘Eternal Sunshine of a Spotless Mind’ and ‘Moon’.
 The camp time frame allowing films to be watched in their entirety in one sitting, (with hot chocolate) followed by discussion.

 As well as workshops in Special FX make up, Lighting and using the DSLR cameras, the classes had a night-time walk to the natural arch to see the glow worms… sadly the cave path was being repaired although many of the glowing insects were scatter amongst the pathway for us to see.
-We also made the short walk to the NSW boarder where alliances were shown being photographed under the boarder line signs.
+We also made the short walk to the NSW border where alliances were shown being photographed under the border line signs.

 This camp has been driven by Ms Osborne who should be thanked for all of her time in setting this up for the year 11s.
 It has been a great opportunity for the classes to work together and in a fun, smart play environment.

 Kevin Ding, Year 11 Film and Student Media Team Member provides his reflection of camp..